• Search Please fill out this field.

 Worst Time to Visit Iceland

 That said, the warmest months of the year are easily the worst time to visit if you're hoping to avoid the onslaught of tourists.
 July and August see the highest number of travelers, with big-ticket attractions like the Blue Lagoon, Golden Circle, South Coast, and Jökulsárlón being particularly overrun.
-If you're planning to visit during that time, consider exploring more remote corners of the island like the Westfjords or East Iceland, which have their own cache of fjords, vistas, and waterfalls that are just as impressive as the natural attractions surrounding the capital — if not more.
+If you're planning to visit during that time, consider more remote corners of the island like the Westfjords or East Iceland, whose fjords, vistas, and waterfalls are just as impressive as the natural attractions surrounding the capital — if not more.

 Related Articles